Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 Day 4 — Thursday, October 9: Departure

-9:00 Breakfast in the Asma Restaurant (Hotel rotation through the various breakfast spots), followed by check-out.
-9:40 Transfer to the Milas-Bodrum Airport.
+9:00 Breakfast at the Asma Restaurant (hotel rotation through the various breakfast spots), followed by check-out.
+9:40 Transfer to Milas-Bodrum Airport.
 Flight to Istanbul (12:00–13:30), connecting flight to Hamburg (15:40–17:50).
-Return to dreary German October weather — still in spirit in the Aegean.
+Return to dreary German October weather — still in spirit on the Aegean.

 Lujo Hotel Bodrum — Experiences with 5-star à la carte all-inclusive

-Our base camp for the week was the Luxury Hotel Bodrum in Meşelik.
-The hotel positions itself as A la carte All Inclusive — not a buffet mega-temple, but eight different themed restaurants where you can reserve a table for each meal and order à la carte.
+Our base camp for the week was the Lujo Hotel Bodrum in Meşelik.
+The hotel positions itself as an à la carte all-inclusive resort — not a mega buffet complex, but eight different themed restaurants where you reserve a table for each meal and order à la carte.

 The restaurants at the Lujo Hotel